Messages from Young Donors: Let’s Support Future Global Leaders Together!

 UTokyo, BA, 2016; Columbia University, MA, 2018

-Ito Foundation U.S.A.- FUTI Scholarship (2016-18, Columbia University, Graduate School of Architecture, Planning, and Preservation)
+ITO FOUNDATION U.S.A.- FUTI Scholarship (2016-18, Columbia University, Graduate School of Architecture, Planning, and Preservation)

-Having received higher education in both Japan and the U.S. – the latter made possible by the Ito Foundation U.S.A.-FUTI scholarship – my donating to FUTI was not simply an act of giving back.
+Having received higher education in both Japan and the U.S. – the latter made possible by the ITO FOUNDATION U.S.A.-FUTI scholarship – my donating to FUTI was not simply an act of giving back.
 While UTokyo is considered one of Japan’s most prestigious and competitive universities, the institution has much to learn from its global peers.
 I believe the most effective way to achieve this is through the exchange of students and researchers, and am hopeful that FUTI’s scholarship program will play a large role in enhancing the quality of education and research at UTokyo.
 Having met multiple FUTI members, all extremely passionate, driven, and thoughtful, I can confidently donate knowing that my contribution will be in good hands.

 Translation by FUTI staff